clnsmth/soso/README.md

 [![codecov](https://codecov.io/github/clnsmth/soso/graph/badge.svg?token=2J4MNIXCTD)](https://codecov.io/github/clnsmth/soso)
 [![DOI](https://zenodo.org/badge/666558073.svg)](https://zenodo.org/badge/latestdoi/666558073)

-For converting metadata records into [Science On Schema.Org](https://github.com/ESIPFed/science-on-schema.org) markup.
+For converting dataset metadata into [Science On Schema.Org](https://github.com/ESIPFed/science-on-schema.org) markup.

+## Quick Start

-## Installation
+### Installation

 Currently, `soso` is only available on GitHub.
 To install it, you need to have [pip](https://pip.pypa.io/en/stable/installation/) installed.
 Once pip is installed, you can install `soso` by running the following command in your terminal:

     $ pip install git+https://github.com/clnsmth/soso.git@main

-## Metadata Conversion
+### Metadata Conversion

-The primary function is to convert metadata records into SOSO markup.
 To perform a conversion, specify the file path of the metadata and the desired conversion strategy.
 Each metadata standard corresponds to a specific strategy.

     >>> from soso.main import convert
     >>> r = convert(file='metadata.xml', strategy='EML')
     >>> r
     '{"@context": {"@vocab": "https://schema.org/", "prov": "http://www. ...}'

+For a list of available strategies, please refer to the documentation of the `convert` function.

+### Adding Unmappable Properties

 Some SOSO properties may not be derived from metadata records alone.
-In such cases, additional information can be provided via `kwargs`, where keys match the property name, and values are the property value.
+In such cases, additional information can be provided via `kwargs`, where keys match the top level property name, and values are the property value.

 For example, the `url` property representing the landing page URL does not exist in an EML metadata record.
 But this information is known to the repository hosting the dataset.